rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  No, she hated it.
 *  Yeah.
 *  She was perfectly able to take care of her own bills and everything.
-*  Hmm.
-*  I'm curious what Denzel's interpretation and recollection is of the day that Diane's daughters show up with that order, forcing him to leave the house.
+*  I'm curious what Denzel's interpretation and recollection is of the day that Diane's daughters show up with that order forcing him to leave the house.
 *  I think he was completely amazed by it.
 *  I was home and I saw Chris and Julie come up to the door and I told Diane, I says, there's going to be trouble.
 *  He didn't see it coming at all.
-*  And then the sheriff showed up and they had a restraining order and they hauled me out of the house.
-*  And I heard Chris tell Diane, Denzel did something illegal and you're never going to see it again.
 *  In Denzel's version of events, he doesn't resist at all.
 *  He goes into Diane's bedroom to say goodbye to her.
 *  I told Diane, I said, be tough, honey.
 *  He gathers his various medications and gets into his car and drives away.
 *  And I think Denzel was completely taken aback when he heard the specific charges that he was accused of.
-*  They charged me with elderly abuse.
-*  Just one lie right after another.
+*  They charged me with elderly abuse, just one lie right after another.
 *  Certainly the phrase elder abuse struck him as being entirely inappropriate.
-*  Denzel ended up giving me a copy of his diary from that time.
-*  And he called them the Sin Sisters, kind of coming in and making up stories about him hurting this person who he loved more than anyone else.
+*  Denzel ended up giving me a copy of his diary from that time and he called them the Sin Sisters, kind of coming in and making up stories about him hurting this person who he loved more than anyone else.
 *  They said I wasn't seeing it right or we weren't eating right.
+*  Yeah.
 *  That's the lies they told.
 *  And he had his own explanation for things.
 *  Most of the time we went out to eat because we cooked.
-*  And Diane had cooked all her lives.
+*  And Diana took all her lies.
-*  As for the cupboards being bare, well, Denzel said the cupboards were bare because he knew that Diane had spent 50 years of her life cooking for other people.
-*  And he thought it would be nice for her to be taken care of.
+*  As for the cupboards being bare, well, Denzel said the cupboards were bare because he knew that Diane had spent 50 years of her life cooking for other people and he thought it would be nice for her to be taken care of.
 *  They said there was some mold in there and there was no mold.
 *  As for the house being dirty, again, he said it looked okay to him.
-*  But anyway, he didn't like to see Diane on her hands and knees scrubbing the floor.
-*  And any time he did, he told her to get up and not worry about it.
+*  But anyway, he didn't like to see Diane on her hands and knees scrubbing the floor and anytime he did, he told her to get up and not worry about it.
 *  He would take care of things.
 *  So Denzel, you know, he left the house as he was forced to do.
 *  But I think from that moment, he had every intention to fight Diane's daughters for what he saw as Diane's freedom and liberation.